 Arising from a 15 year history in creative community development, we believe that creativity and innovation can help address important issues such as community cohesion and civic participation.

 We work with people at FACT, across Merseyside and beyond to partake in digital and artistic processes, creating social capital and skills.
 Within this work we are particularly interested in working with older people, and supporting co-production.

 Recent community projects have been in collaboration with Magenta Living, Liverpool Mutual Homes and Rotunda.

 tenantspin was a unique 12-year old creative technology programme which achieved international recognition and acclaim.

-Operating under the premise that creativity and innovation can help address important issues such as community cohesion and civic participation the project encourages residents across Merseyside to partake in democratic and cultural processes, creating a social value structure where creativity is seen as an alternative value system for people who are living their lives outside of working environments (elderly people, young people, young parents, people who are unable to work, long-term unemployed).
+tenantspin operated under the premise that creativity and innovation could help address important issues such as community cohesion and civic participation - the project encouraged residents across Merseyside to partake in democratic and cultural processes, creating a social value structure where creativity is seen as an alternative value system for people who are living their lives outside of working environments (elderly people, young people, young parents, people who are unable to work, long-term unemployed).